slobodator/thoughts/code-check-list/README.md

 # Code Check List

-**Disclaimer**.
-Not only you're interviewing me, I'm also curious how mature the project is, what the developers preferences are and so on.
+Even we are on Java and Spring Boot, various developers have different thoughts and preferences about approaches and patterns.

-I realize that the code is enclosed by NDA, hence prepared some questions that concern me and even possible answers of them.
+The code is usually enclosed by NDA, hence I prepared some questions that concern me and even possible answer of them.

 I'm asking absolutely seriously though they are written in a provocative manner.
 Have fun!